arnauldm/stm32f4_ada_tuto/06_USART/README.md

 	with blink; pragma unreferenced (blink);

-That task blinks the red led.
-Notice that the blinking frequency is not the same that green led's frequency, defined in `main.adb`.
+It will blinks the red led.
+Notice that the blinking frequency is not the same as the green led's frequency, defined in `main.adb`.

 # Debugging